dlgd/ble_gateway/docs/FEATURES.md

   - The time interval is reached

 **Benefits**:
-- Reduces AWS IoT connections and costs
+- Reduces MQTT broker connections and bandwidth
 - Aggregates multiple advertisements into single publish operations
 - Configurable trade-off between latency and efficiency